HiroshiOkada/simfin-tools-cli/README.md

 - Persists data between runs

 The cache is automatically:
-- Created in the tool's directory if it doesn't exist
+- Created in the current working directory if it doesn't exist
 - Updated when new data is available from SimFin
 - Reused when the data is still current